danharoun/mini-aiman/README.md

 #### Environment Variables

-You'll also need to configure your LiveKit credentials in `.env.local` (copy `.env.example` if you don't have one):
+You'll also need to configure your LiveKit credentials in `.env` (copy `.env.example` if you don't have one).
+Duplicate the file to `.env.local` only if you run Next.js outside Docker and want the same values.

 ```env
 LIVEKIT_API_KEY=your_livekit_api_key